Tim Flannery: Early life and education

 Timothy Fridtjof Flannery was born on 28 January 1956 in Melbourne, Victoria.
 He was raised in a Catholic family along with his two sisters in the Melbourne suburb of Sandringham, close to Port Phillip Bay.
 He described himself as a "solitary" child, spending time looking for fossils and learning to fish and scuba dive.
 He said he first became aware of marine pollution and its effects on living organisms during this period.
 He attended Catholic school, and later said that he did not enjoy it and became an atheist.
 He was expelled in year 12 for suggesting a prominent abortion activist be invited to speak to counter the anti-abortionist views at the school, but was later allowed to return after an intervention from his father.

 After failing to achieve the required school marks to study science, Flannery first studied English literature at La Trobe University, graduating in 1977 with a Bachelor of Arts.
 After being impressed by Flannery's knowledge of natural history, palaeontologist Tom Rich and his wife encouraged him to pursue the subject.
-After doing some postgraduate studies in geology, while tutoring at the School of Earth Sciences at Monash University, he changed focus to zoology and paleontology, earning a Master of Science (MSc) from Monash in 1981.
+After doing some postgraduate studies in geology, while tutoring at the School of Earth Sciences at Monash University, he changed focus to zoology and palaeontology, earning a Master of Science (MSc) from Monash in 1981.

 In 1984 or 1985, after also tutoring in zoology at the School of Biological Sciences at the University of New South Wales for three years, he earned his PhD from UNSW Sydney.

 He then left Melbourne for Sydney, enjoying its subtropical climate and species diversity.
 In 1984, Flannery earned a PhD at the University of New South Wales in Palaeontology for his work on the evolution and fossils of macropods under palaeontologist Mike Archer.